hchachko/cs545-final-project/README.md

 &emsp; In a seperate console window:

-6) cd to the "Frontend" directory.
+6) cd to the "Client" directory.

-7) Run "npm install" to install the dependicies needed for the frontend.
+7) Run "npm install" to install the dependicies needed for the client.

-8) Run "npm start" to start the frontend on port 3000.
+8) Run "npm start" to start the frontend client on port 3000.

-**It is crucial to run both the backend and the frontend at the same time for the site to function properly!**
+**It is crucial to run both the server and the client at the same time for the site to function properly!**